Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable8.md

 # Deliverable 8
 In this deliverable your teams will solidify your filter design that you began the preliminary work for in Deliverable 6 and you will need to create a 2-bit ADC.
 This design will lay the foundation for Deliverable 9(Checkpoint 2) which is NEXT WEEK!
-Though there is only two things to turn in this week it is a stepping stone to what is next, look at the Minimum requirement for a 'B' on ELC and prepare for next week accordingly.
+Though there are only two things to turn in this week it is a stepping stone to what is next, look at the Minimum requirement for a 'B' on ELC and prepare for next week accordingly.

 ## Hardware Filter Design(P)